Tevinthuku/teach-myself-rebasing/README.md

 ## Thinking of B here

 Would want to have B here, then handle A after C.
+## Lets start with feature C

+C is a good Letter, then we'll refactor the rest to fit the model.

 ## Also use the first one with respect to the second one.